ee-leaf

 3. Add compost to your beds.

 The end of summer often means harvesting compost as well as vegetables.
-If you’ve dutifully added scraps to your composter all summer long, along with yard trimmings and dry leaves, now is the time to empty your composter into your garden beds.
+If you’ve dutifully added scraps to your composter all summer long, along with yard trimmings and dry leaves, now is the time to empty your composter.
+And while you can add compost to the garden in fall or spring, fall is a great time to complete this task.

 jora composter